oliverfoster/adapt-buildkit-rub/README.md

 The inbuilt task manager has a 'plugin' style architecture making adding new build tasks a much simpler endeavour.
 Each task and its configuration are distinct and separate, meaning that targeting bugs and updating becomes much easier.

 ###Reduced footprint
-Due to the low utilisation of third-party libraries and node-native only third-party libraries, the resultant buildkit is packs more punch than the alternatives.
+Due to the low utilisation of third-party libraries and node-native only third-party libraries, the resultant buildkit packs more punch than the alternatives.

 Adapt Leanring's gruntfile: ~90mb installed (including node_modules)
 Kineo's gruntfile: ~90mb installed (including node_modules)